-1. Head - Competence for your security.
-A true leader needs to upgrade their competence first and let their confidence follow.
-Here's how to develop one's competence:
+- Head Competence for your security.
+A true leader, 1. needs to upgrade their competence first and let their confidence follow.
+Here's how to develop one's com petence:

-- a.
-Invest in Education
+- Invest in Education а.

 - b.
 Have Quality Time with Mentors

 - C..
 Get Constructive Feedback

-- D. Mentor Other People
+- D.Mentor Other People

-As skills grow, confidence does too, and when both are used in tandem, lead to success.
+As skills grow, confidence does too; the use of both in tandem lead to success.

-2. Hand - Creating an impact for your organization by focusing on the following:
+- Hand Creating an impact for your organization by 2. focusing on the following:

+- a.: Quality decisions

+- Dynamic relationships b.